go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ## Debugging problems

-When submitting logs for during gitea issues it is often helpful to submit merged logs obtained by either by redirecting the console log to a file or copying and pasting it.
+When submitting logs in Gitea issues it is often helpful to submit merged logs obtained by either by redirecting the console log to a file or copying and pasting it.
 To that end it is recommended to set your logging to: